 1. SECURITY DEPOSIT.

-The Security Deposit payable by the Charterer to SeaSpray at least one weeks prior to the Charter Period will be held as security towards, but not necessarily in satisfaction, of the yacht being returned in clean and undamaged condition, loss of or damage to gear and equipment, loss of insurance excess and no claims discount, any uninsured damage, un-replenished fuel, gas and stores and any cost to the Owner due to any breach of this agreement by the Charterer.
-The Security Deposit or any balance remaining shall be returned to the Charterer within two weeks of the return of the yacht to the Owner, or in the event of a dispute, the balance due will be repaid upon determination of that dispute.
+The Security Deposit payable by the Charterer to SeaSpray at least 7 days prior to the Charter Period will be held as security towards, but not necessarily in satisfaction, of the yacht being returned in clean and undamaged condition, loss of or damage to gear and equipment, loss of insurance excess and no claims discount, any uninsured damage, un-replenished fuel, gas and stores and any cost to the Owner due to any breach of this agreement by the Charterer.
+The Security Deposit or any balance remaining shall be returned to the Charterer within 14 days of the return of the yacht to the Owner, or in the event of a dispute, the balance due will be repaid upon determination of that dispute.

 2. OBLIGATIONS OF THE OWNER.

 2.1 The Owner will use his best endeavours to make the yacht available at the agreed time and place at the start of the Charter Period.
 If for any reason the yacht is not available, the Charterer will be entitled to a pro rata refund of Charter Fees for each complete 12-hour delay.
 If the delay exceeds 48 hours either party may elect to cancel the Charter, and the Charter Fee, and the Security Deposit will be refunded in full by the Owner.
 The Owner accepts no further liability for any loss or expense incurred by the Charterer and his party due to such delay or cancellation.